classicoman2/full-stack-vuejs-json-server-app/client-vue/README.md

 > You can also use [watch](https://vuejs.org/v2/guide/computed.html#Computed-vs-Watched-Property) as in __Angular.js__

 ### Watchers
-> No els veurem.
-Permeten reaccionar a canvis en un camp d'entrada.
+> Els _Watchers_ permeten reaccionar a canvis en un camp d'entrada
 > [more here](https://vuejs.org/v2/guide/computed.html#Watchers)